 While this site does not have as much actual value to developers as the others on this list, What Colour Is It? is still a nice source for inspiration, as it alternates HEX code colors one second at a time with visual appeal.
 It bases the displayed color on the actual, 24-hour time (17:07:50, for instance, is the color #170750), so you can be certain the color will never repeat in a single day.

 Trianglify is a savvy tool if you’re looking create striking polygonal images or backgrounds.
-This triangle art generator produces its work by allowing users to customize variance, or amount of randomness used when generating the pattern, and cell size, or level of granularity of the pattern, in addition to several provided Trianglify palettes.
+This triangle art generator produces its work by allowing users to customize variance, or amount of randomness used when generating the pattern.
+You can also customize cell size, or level of granularity of the pattern, in addition to several provided Trianglify palettes.
 The tool, written by Quinn Rohlf, is one of the elite resources online for polygonal generation.

 One of the other premiere tools for polygonal generation is Kubist, a striking invention that allows you to upload any photo and transform it into polygonal art.
 Examples of a landscape, Mao Zedong and a dance show users what they’re getting into.
 The tool provides customization for style (triangle or cell) in addition to gradient allowance, number of points, circle size and border size.
 This is a high-powered and highly customizable tool for any seeker of polygonal generation.

-Gradify is self-explanatory in its use; it’s a “module which finds the most prominent colors in any image, and produces a scalable, responsive CSS gradient.”
+Gradify is a “module which finds the most prominent colors in any image, and produces a scalable, responsive CSS gradient.”
 This provides a more visually appealing response for websites whose code and HTTP objects leave a timeframe where images appear incomplete.
-Gradify instead creates an appropriate gradient for that loading file as a placeholder image, resulting in a more visually appealing and seemingly prompter result.
+Gradify instead creates an appropriate gradient for that loading file as a placeholder image, resulting in a more visually appealing result.

 The seven apps above are fantastic tools that designers can use to find inspiration, double check whether ideas flow properly, or both.
 Better yet, they are all lightweight and can be accessed via your web browser.